hanabi1224/Programming-Language-Benchmarks/README.md

 *Once a change is merged into main branch, the CI job will re-generate and publish the static website*

+## Main Goals
++ Compare performance differences between different languages.
+Note that implementations might be using different optimizations, e.g. with or w/o multithreading, please do read the source code to check if it's a fair comparision or not.
++ Compare performance differences between different compilers or runtimes of the same language with the same source code.
++ A reference for CI setup / Dev environment setup / package management setup for different languages.
+Refer to [Github action](https://github.com/hanabi1224/Programming-Language-Benchmarks/blob/main/.github/workflows/bench.yml)

 # [Website](https://programming-language-benchmarks.vercel.app/)
 ### Build